sahilb2/python-starter-pack/README.md

 - `speed` : `int`

 #### The following are all functions in `Game_API`
+(Note: For any function that returns Player, Monster, or DeathEffects structs, the data in the structs may change between one turn and another, so you should make sure to only use structs returned during the current turn)

 `log(strn)`
 Logs the string `str` to `stderr` for debugging.